giorgeabdala/rust-polkadot-challenges/README.md

 cargo check
 ```

-## 📋 Dependencies by Level
+##  Dependencies by Level

 ### Beginner (0 external dependencies)
-- ✅ All challenges use only `std`
+-  All challenges use only `std`

 ### Medium (2 challenges with dependencies)
-- ✅ Challenges 1-4, 6-9: only `std`
+-  Challenges 1-4, 6-9: only `std`
-- ⚠️ Challenge 5: `tokio`, `futures`
+-  Challenge 5: `tokio`, `futures`
-- ⚠️ Challenge 10: `criterion` (benchmarks only)
+-  Challenge 10: `criterion` (benchmarks only)

 ### Advanced (2 challenges with dependencies)
-- ✅ Challenges 1-2, 4-6, 8-12: only `std`
+-  Challenges 1-2, 4-6, 8-12: only `std`
-- ⚠️ Challenge 3: `serde`, `serde_json` (for JSON-RPC)
+-  Challenge 3: `serde`, `serde_json` (for JSON-RPC)
-- ⚠️ Challenge 7: `serde`, `bincode` (for inherent data)
+-  Challenge 7: `serde`, `bincode` (for inherent data)

-## 🎯 Learning Objectives
+## Learning Objectives

 This course prepares you for:
-- ✅ Complete Rust development environment setup
+-  Complete Rust development environment setup
-- ✅ Safe and efficient Rust development
+-  Safe and efficient Rust development
-- ✅ Deep understanding of Polkadot SDK
+-  Deep understanding of Polkadot SDK
-- ✅ Creating Substrate pallets
+-  Creating Substrate pallets
-- ✅ Blockchain runtime development
+-  Blockchain runtime development
-- ✅ Consensus and networking implementation
+-  Consensus and networking implementation
-- ✅ Cross-chain communication (XCM)
+-  Cross-chain communication (XCM)

-## 📖 How to Use This Course
+## How to Use This Course

 1. **Follow the order:** Challenges are progressive
 2. **Read completely:** Each challenge has context and examples
 3. **Implement first:** Try to solve before looking at solutions
 4. **Always test:** Use `cargo test` and `cargo check`
-5. **Explore bonuses:** ⚠️ Optional advanced concepts - only for deeper exploration

-⏱️ **Time Estimates:** All estimated times include only the core requirements and basic testing.
-Bonus challenges (marked with ⚠️) are optional advanced concepts that require additional time and are designed for students who want deeper exploration of specific topics.

-**📊 Total Course Time:**
-- **Core Requirements Only:** 19h10min (4h15min + 6h55min + 8h)
-- **With All Bonus Challenges:** ~25h30min (+30-35% additional time)
-- **Recommended Pace:** 2-3 challenges per week for steady progress

-**🎯 Bonus Challenge Philosophy:** We've streamlined bonus challenges to focus only on concepts that are either:
 - Essential patterns used in Substrate development
 - Advanced exploration for students seeking deeper understanding
 - Previously, many bonus challenges were simply "more of the same" - these have been removed to reduce cognitive load

-## 🔧 Requirements
+##  Requirements

 - **Rust:** 1.70+ (recommended: latest version)
 - **Cargo:** Included with Rust
 - **Editor:** VS Code with rust-analyzer (recommended)

-## 🚨 Troubleshooting Common Issues
+## Troubleshooting Common Issues

 ### Installation Problems